 Templates

 Templates are groups of Components that have been put togther to create a design or layout.
-Once a template is dropped into your page you can customise how you like, and it is no longer linked to the original template.
+Once a template is dropped into your page you can customise it however you like and it won't affect the original.

 Globals are similar, but very different to Templates.
 Templates are single use and not linked.
 Where's Globals remain linked and are perfect for making changes across your entire site, perfect for shared menus and footers.
 Learn more about Globals here.